troystribling/BlueCap/README.md

 ### <a name="gatt_characteristicconfigurable">CharacteristicConfigurable Protocol</a>

-The CharacteristicConfigurable is used to specify Characteristic configuration and protocol is defined by,
+The CharacteristicConfigurable is used to specify Characteristic configuration and is defined by,

 ```swift
 public protocol CharacteristicConfigurable {